SurajSonawane2415/MazeBlaze/README.md

 # MazeBlaze
-Develop a Line following and Maze Solving bot based on PID controller which can find the shortest path in a given maze.
+Develop a Line following and Maze Solving bot based on PID controller that can find the shortest path in a given maze.

 ## Table of Contents